jungwoonshin/coxwave_rag/docs/README.md

-# FAQ Answering System with Llama and Milvus
+# FAQ Answering System

 This project implements a FAQ answering system using Meta's Llama 3.2-8B-Instruct model and text-embedding-model 3 for embeddings.
-It uses Milvus as a vector database for RAG (Retrieval-Augmented Generation) and FastAPI for the API endpoints.
+It uses Chroma as a vector database for RAG (Retrieval-Augmented Generation) and FastAPI for the API endpoints.

 ## Features

-- RAG-based FAQ answering using Milvus as the vector database
+- RAG-based FAQ answering using chroma as the vector database
 - Uses HuggingFace libraries (no LangChain or similar frameworks)
 - Streaming responses with Server-Sent Events (SSE)
 - Fallback response for unrelated questions